ffadly/maleorang/README.md

 ### General info
 MaleOrang provides access to [MailChimp API v3.0](http://developer.mailchimp.com/documentation/mailchimp/reference/overview/) methods from Java code.
-It is a replacement for [ecwid-mailchimp](https://github.com/Ecwid/ecwid-mailchimp/) which has now been deprecated.
+It is a replacement and upgrade for [ecwid-mailchimp](https://github.com/Ecwid/maleorang/) which has now been inactive.

 MaleOrang is written in [Kotlin language](https://kotlinlang.org/) and can be used with any language which runs on JVM.
 Refer to the [javadoc pages](http://www.javadoc.io/doc/com.ecwid/maleorang/) for details.

+this version of MaleOrang has many upgrades :
+* compiled using JDK version 11 fom JDK 1.8
+* gradle version 7.5
+* guava version 31.1-jre
+* gson version 2.9.1
+* httpclient version 4.5.13
+* joda-time version 2.11.1
+* testng version 7.6.1
+* kotlin version 1.7.10
+* dokka version 1.7.10

 ### Supported MailChimp API methods